julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 These restrictions shifted depending on age, fertility status, and transitional moments — a structure explored in **[Women’s Herbal Life Stages In Folk Medicine](/womens-herbs-life-stages-folk-medicine/)**.

+Herbal restriction was not exclusive to women; similar role-based prohibitions applied elsewhere, including documented cases of **[Herbs Forbidden For Men](/forbidden-herbs-for-men)**.

 ---

 ## Why Some Herbs Were Forbidden to Women